practicalli/spacemacs/snippets/yasnippets/built-in-snippets.md

 | require    | `:require` expression with library and alias            | library, alias                   |
 | test       | `deftest` expression                                    | test description, value/expected |

+See the [Clojure Snippets](clojure-snippets.md) for a complete reference

 > ####Hint::Write your own snippets
 > Its easy to [write your own snippets](add-your-own-snippets.md) for Clojure or any other language you use with Spacemacs / Emacs